Create Registry Keys Using Intune Win32 App

 Monitoring Registry Deployment from Intune from Intune admin center

-To confirm the successful import of the registry key and its entries, please restart the target device and wait a few minutes for the PowerShell script to download and execute.
+To confirm if the registry key and its entries are successfully imported, restart the target device and wait a few minutes for the PowerShell script to download and execute.
 You can then verify it by following these steps:

 • Press Win Key + R to open the Run dialog box.